 Displaying items tagged: nonprofit

-$90K Wege Foundation loan to help Northern Initiatives CDFI build out client support systems
+$90K Wege Foundation grant to help Northern Initiatives CDFI build out client support systems

 A $90,000 grant from the Wege Foundation will back the work of Northern Initiatives, a federally designated community development financial institution (CDFI) that lends to small businesses that may otherwise lack access to credit and capital.